-US attacks military sites on Iran’s Kharg Island, home to vast oil facility
+US attacks military sites on Iran’s Kharg island, home to vast oil facility

 US ground operation in the works?

-Meanwhile, 2,500 more Marines and an amphibious assault ship are being sent to the Middle East, a US official told AP news agency.
+Meanwhile, 2,500 more Marines and an amphibious assault ship are being sent to the Middle East, a US official told the AP news agency.

 Elements from the 31st Marine Expeditionary Unit and the amphibious assault ship USS Tripoli have been ordered to the region, according to the source, who spoke on condition of anonymity to discuss sensitive military plans.

-Marine Expeditionary Units are able to conduct amphibious landings, but they also specialise in bolstering security at embassies, evacuating civilians, and disaster relief.
+Marine Expeditionary Units are able to conduct amphibious landings, but they also specialise in bolstering security at embassies, evacuating civilians, and providing disaster relief.

-“What we’re to make of this is that the US is very slowly increasing its military posture in terms of prosecuting the war, and that it is not intending to wrap things up any time soon,” Al Jazeera’s Rosalind Jordan reported from Washington.
+“What we’re to make of this is that the US is very slowly increasing its military posture in terms of prosecuting the war, and that it is not intending to wrap things up any time soon,” Al Jazeera’s Rosiland Jordan reported from Washington.

 The deployment does not necessarily indicate that a ground operation is imminent or will take place.